piano35-edb/barman-docs-rewrite/docs/configuring/configuring_wal_streaming.md

     -   The `superuser` role.

 !!!tip
-    While it is possible to stream WALs from any PostgreSQL instance in a cluster, there's a risk that WAL segments can be lost when streaming WALs from a standby, if the standby is unable to keep up with its own upstream source.
+    While it's possible to stream WALs from any PostgreSQL instance in a cluster, there's a risk that WAL segments can be lost when streaming WALs from a standby, if the standby is unable to keep up with its own upstream source.
 It's recommended that WALs are always streamed directly from the primary.

 ### Limitations of partial WAL files with recovery